AndresRIvera32/waitersAws/README.md

-# aws waiters resource creation
+# aws sdk waiters resource creation
 ***The resources created using this approach has two ways of creation and their intention is when the resource can take a longer time to be created/updated***
 1. Sync which will be waiting for the resource to be created/updated.
      ```